 Bed bugs are often described as cryptic and mysterious since they hide deep in fabrics and furniture and only come out at night.
 One of the most reliable (and painful) ways to detect their presence is by bite marks on your body.
-If you go to bed and wake up with mysterious bite marks, you should check for other signs of infestation immediately.
+If you go to bed and wake up with mysterious bite marks, you should check for other signs of the infestation immediately.

-Due to their miniscule size, bed bugs are notoriously hard to see, and can often be found indirectly.
+Due to their minuscule size, bed bugs are notoriously hard to see, and can often be found indirectly.
 A sure sign of an infestation is to find bed bug fecal spotting in beds and on furniture.
 These appear as dark or black stains or smears from the digested blood that they excrete.
 Seek signs in these places: